luziusmeisser/agentecon/README.md

 4. Import the project to eclipse.
 In case you are using a different IDE, make sure to add jar\agenteconinterface.jar and jar\jacop-4.3.0.jar library to the classpath.
 5. Run the class CompEconCharts to get the results presented in the paper.
 The programs output is also listed in the CompEconCharts.output file https://github.com/kronrod/agentecon/blob/ComputationalEconomicsPaper/src/com/agentecon/CompEconCharts.output .

-Experimentally, the resulting data is also visualized on http://master.agentecon.com/sim.html?id=ComputationalEconomicsPaper (this might not work in your browser).
+Experimentally, the resulting data is also visualized on http://master.agentecon.com/sim.html?id=ComputationalEconomicsPaper (not usable on mobile, tested on Chrome and Edge under Windows 10, might not work in other setups, hit refresh after a while if you see a % in the title)